 Discover devices on your network, such as routers or switches, using SSH.

-Previous versions of Address Manager’s built-in SNMP discovery mechanism could not discover information on certain routers or switches (for example, Cisco IOS 12.2.xx) due to differences in the OID data output format.
+Previous versions of Address Manager’s built-in SNMP discovery mechanism couldn't discover information on certain routers or switches (for example, Cisco IOS 12.2.xx) due to differences in the OID data output format.
 Router and switch information could be collected by using a particular SSH command as an alternative.
-Address Manager v9.1.0 includes a built-in SSH discovery utility to retrieve the information on these routers or switches directly using SSH, bypassing SNMP to gather the information.
+Address Manager v9.2.0 includes a built-in SSH discovery utility to retrieve the information on these routers or switches directly using SSH, bypassing SNMP to gather the information.

 Starting the SSH discovery utility on the Address Manager server (/home/bluecat/discovery) will discover devices on your network then generate a JSON file that can be consumed by Address Manager so the data gathered can be reconciled into Address Manager IPAM.